gitkraken/gitkraken-client-docs/gitkraken-client/submodules.md

 + Globally - from <kbd>Preferences > General</kbd>
 + Per repository - from <kbd>Preferences > Submodules</kbd>

-### GitKraken Client and subtree, not submodules
+### GitKraken Desktop and subtree, not submodules
-GitKraken Client does not currently support subtree in-app.
+GitKraken Desktop does not currently support subtree in-app.